-The Transport Administration may, pursuant to Chapter 8, Section 9 of the Railway Market Act, collect all or part of the charge for allocated capacity that has not been used, see Section 5.6.
+The Transport Administration may, pursuant to Chapter 8, Section 9 of the Railway Market Act, collect all or part of the charge for allocated capacity that has not been used, see Section 5.6.1.

-The reservation charge between 24 and 0 hours, in accordance with table 5.5 in Section 5.6.1, applies under normal operating conditions.
+The reservation charge for time period 7, in accordance with table 5.5 in Section 5.6.1, applies under normal operating conditions.

-The infrastructure capacity that has been allocated but which will not be used shall be cancelled, in some cases for a charge, in accordance with Section 5.6.
+The infrastructure capacity that has been allocated but which will not be used shall be cancelled, in some cases for a charge, in accordance with Section 5.6.1.